Harnessing Hanoi’s Appeal

 The major draw to Hanoi though is undoubtedly the shrine to the nation’s eternal leader, Uncle Ho or more formally Ho Chi Minh.
 A massive mausoleum honouring his legacy dominates the grand plaza – Ba Dinh Square – and visitors must be careful to respect the seemingly petty rules of not stepping over the white lines that surround president Ho Chi Minh’s final resting place.
 Ba Dinh Square is also home to several other important buildings such as the President’s Palace, the Ministry of Foreign Affairs, and the National Assembly Building.

-Not far from the One Pillar Pagoda is the Citadel, the old centre of Hanoi and the former residence of Vietnamese monarchs dating back to Đại Việt, when the city was known as Thăng Long.
+Not far from the One Pillar Pagoda is the Citadel, the old centre of Hanoi and the former residence of Vietnamese monarchs.
 Like much of the country’s ancient architecture, the Citadel has been almost obliterated and only small sections remain today.
 However, even with these fragments of insights into the former layout it is clearly evident that Vietnam one thousand years ago was a sight to behold.

 After dark a romantic location and trendy hangout is Hoan Kiem Lake, often referred as the Lake of the Restored Sword.
 This really is a masterpiece of Hanoi’s culture and history and locals and tourists alike flock to it just to be amazed.
 Originally constructed as a university in 1070, the lake depicts true Vietnamese style in a traditionally crafted architecture and gives visitors the chance to see a number of other sites including the Well of Heavenly Clarity, pavilions, turtle steles, passageways, courtyards, and more.